tsila-andriantsoa/health_insurance_lead_prediction/.ipynb_checkpoints/README-checkpoint.md

 ## Evaluation metric

-The evaluation metric recommended for this competition is ROC AUC score.
+The evaluation metric recommended for this project is ROC AUC score.
+ROC AUC stands for Receiver Operating Characteristic - Area Under the Curve.
+It is a performance metric for binary classification models, measuring how well the model distinguishes between the two classes.
+The ROC curve plots the True Positive Rate (TPR) against the False Positive Rate (FPR) at various threshold settings.
+The AUC represents the area under this curve and provides a single scalar value to summarize the model's performance.

 ## Model training